electron/electron/docs/api/browser-window.md

   the [macOS documentation][vibrancy-docs] for more details.
 * `options` boolean (optional)
   * `animate` boolean (optional) - Whether to animate or not the vibrancy toggle.
-  * `animationDuration` number (optional) - The duration of the animation in milliseconds.
+  * `animationDuration` number (optional) - if nonzero, the change to vibrancy will be animated over the given duration (in milliseconds).

 Adds a vibrancy effect to the browser window.
 Passing `null` or an empty string will remove the vibrancy effect on the window.
-The `animate` parameter only animates fading in or fading out the vibrancy effect not between types of vibrancy.
+The `animate` parameter only aanimates fading in or fading out the vibrancy effect.
+Animating between different types of vibrancy is not supported.

 Note that `appearance-based`, `light`, `dark`, `medium-light`, and `ultra-dark` have been deprecated and will be removed in an upcoming version of macOS.